Step7750/ScheduleStorm/README.md

 From the very beginning, we wanted to have a very unified experience when using Schedule Storm.
 When you add a new course, you can instantly see how your schedules changed.
 When you change your schedule scoring preferences, you can instantly see the new sorting in the background.

-We greatly prioritized speed as part of this experience:
-  * Class Searching is completely client side
-  * Class Generation is completely client side
-  * Class Scoring is completely client side
-  * In order to minimize UI lag when generating complex schedules, generation and scoring are in web workers
+Class searching, scoring, and generation are all client side with web workers used to minimize UI lag.

 When most people look for classes, they want to know how "good" the teacher is and compare that to how good the time slot is.
 As a result, Schedule Storm takes ratemyprofessor ratings into account when generating schedules.
 If you believe RMP does not give a good indication of a professor's quality, you can simply change your preferences for score weighting.